The LORD and the Lord: an interactive online study

 James 5:15 And the prayer of *the (the, omitted in the King James Version should be supplied from the Greek) faith shall save the sick, and the LORD (*Jehovah: This is an Old Testament promise) shall raise him up; and if he have committed sins, they shall be forgiven him.

-*The article, the, must be supplied here from the Greek texts.
-It is the prayer of the faith of Jesus Christ that avails.
+*The article, the, from the Greek indicates that it is the prayer of the faith of Jesus Christ that avails.
 I am reminded of the wonderful story Dr. Wierwille used to share about praying for the Hindu man that did not believe in Dr.’s Jesus.
 The man was healed by Dr.’s prayer of faith anyhow.
 Why?
 Because the Hindu man believed that God would heal him if the holy man of God, Dr. Wierwille prayed for him.
 This is the same principle.
-During the diaspora after the destruction of the Hebrew temple, a Jew could attend a synagogue of Jewish Christians and find their heritage of deliverance from Jehovah God in the name of Jesus Christ.
+During the diaspora after the destruction of the Hebrew temple, a Jew could attend a synagogue of Jewish Christians and find their heritage of deliverance from Jehovah God in the name of Jesus Christ. .

 1 Peter 1:3 Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead,